ajiekurniawansaputra/AKFT/readme.md

 delete one model in the location spesified

 ### 4. 'SGLCERIC/enro/id'
-receive a command to get fingerprint model and uid, expected payload json
+receive a command to acquire fingerprint model and uid, expected payload json
 ```
 {
     'msg':{'user_id': (int)},